Learn how to make a large zippered tote bag with this free pattern. Step by step zippered tote bag pattern with zipper.

 Using a zipper foot stitch along your pinned line.
 Fold the fabric over, and press away from the zip.
 Fold the raw edges in 1/4″ all round and press.
 Top stitch.

-Fold in half over the zip end, pin and stitch.
+Fold in half over the zip end, pin and stitch the zipper fabric tab.

 Assemble the lining.